-A couple of weekends a couple of friends and I went to Niagara Falls and Buffalo.
+A couple of weekends ago, some friends and I went to Niagara Falls and Buffalo.
 I have been to the great falls before, but that was a long time ago and also I have never been to the US side of the falls.
 It’s also summer where I have a little more time on my hands, so it was a good time to visit.
 As always, this post is a short account of the my trip along with some photos.
 Photo credits go to my roommate HL.

 Buffalo is the second most populous city in New York state, and it’s about 15-20 minutes south of Niagara Falls.
 Among other things, Buffalo is the birthplace of the Buffalo Wing, which is pretty common bar food in the US and Canada.
 To be more precise, the Buffalo Wing originated from Anchor Bar, and so we went into Buffalo with trying the original Buffalo Wings in mind.
 Before having dinner though, we went for a walk through Buffalo’s downtown area.
 The downtown area was pretty empty during the Saturday afternoon.
 We walked to Niagara Square to check out Buffalo’s city hall and various other government buildings.
 We also looped around to Lafeyette Square and up Main St. where the light rail/metro service runs.